adliska/adliska.github.io/index.md

-I did my BSc in Computer Science at Charles University in Prague working on machine translation, and my MSc in Computer/Cognitive Science at The University of Melbourne/University of Trento working on computer vision, natural language processing and machine learning (see [theses](/publications/#theses)).
+I did my BSc in Computer Science at Charles University in Prague working on machine translation, and my MSc in Computer/Cognitive Science at The University of Melbourne/University of Trento working on computer vision, distributional semantics and machine learning (see [theses](/publications/#theses)).

 <h2>Recent posts</h2>